Hatko/prisma-generator-flavoured-ids/README.md

 }
 ```

 will generate the model and methods related to user with `id` being of type `string`.
-This is not ideal, as it is easy to pass a wrong type of ID to the generated methods, e.g.:
+This is not ideal, as it is easy to pass the wrong type of ID to the generated methods, e.g.:

 ```typescript
 // The called of the method passes `userId`